New estimation methods for extremal bivariate return curves: Uncertainty estimation and diagnostic tool

 \subsection{Return curve diagnostic tool}

-Since the true return curve is unknown in practice, we require of means of evaluating the goodness of fit for a curve estimate, $\widehat{\mathrm{RC}}(p)$, obtained from a particular sample.
+Since the true return curve is unknown in practice, we require a means of evaluating the goodness of fit for a curve estimate, $\widehat{\mathrm{RC}}(p)$, obtained from a particular sample.
 We propose such a technique and illustrate the method using a single data set simulated from a logistic copula \citep{Tawn1988} on standard exponential margins.
+This tool provides a means to assess the accuracy of a given curve estimate for a data set with no knowledge of marginal or copula distributions.

 Consider the shaded survival regions defined in the left panel Figure \ref{fig:surv_region} for an estimated return curve $\widehat{\mathrm{RC}}(p)$, where $p$ is small but $\widehat{\mathrm{RC}}(p)$ is in the range of the data.
 Regions of the form $(x,\infty)\times (y,\infty)$ are illustrated at three different points on the curve.
 The probability of lying within each such region should, by definition, equal $p$.
 To assess this, we consider fixed survival regions for a chosen subset of points on the estimated curve.
 For convenience, this subset is chosen such that points correspond to the set of angles $\boldsymbol{\Theta}$; again we take $m=150$.
-This results in the set of points sufficing as a representation of the entire estimated curve, as demonstrated in the figure.
+This results in the set of points sufficing as a representation of the entire estimated curve, as demonstrated in the right panel of Figure \ref{fig:surv_region}.
 If this estimated curve accurately reflects the true return curve, the empirical probability of observing data within each survival region should be close to $p$.